mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 # Overview
-Many tools like IDEs, frameworks, libraries, and linters try to provide some level of type safety to JavaScript.
-This article defines types safety, illustrates why we want it, and shows how we can get it using native JavaScript.
+Many tools like IDEs, frameworks, libraries, and linters try to provide some level of **type safety** to JavaScript.
+This article explains what type safety is, describes why we want it, and show how we can get it using native JavaScript.

 Most **type errors** in JavaScript can be resolved using **typecasting**.
 We show you how to typecast using a set of utilities.
 Typecasting works very